rkgofiitk/academic-issues.github.io/Topics/ethics_in_eductation.md

 top-tier students may be dealt with care.
 Let me describe two anecdotes here.
 Around the mid-nineties, the counseling service received an anonymous complaint that the student chosen to receive PGM had indulged in large-scale cheating in assignments.
 The gist of the complaint was that the student scored full marks in all class assignments without ever solving any of them.
 The person would come and discuss the assignment with middle-tier students for days.
 After getting enough clues, that student would solve the assignment and quietly submit it.
-Although it is not cheating in a strict sense,  it amounts to stealing IP.
+Although it is not cheating in a strict sense,  it amounts to unethical stealing of IP.
 The next was a case of a student who would have easily scored 10 points and had to be expelled for a semester after a case of cheating was detected.
 This student inserted answers in exam copies during the time of review.
 The act was caught by a professor who kept photocopies of exam papers before distributing them for review.
 Most students copy programming assignments from Internet sites and their batch mates.
 A  teacher with a zero-tolerance policy is overwhelmed by the burden of detecting cheating in student submissions.
 ChatGPT and other generative AI tools have made cheating very easy.
 Policing is not part of a teacher's responsibility.
 With increased enrollment, enforcing ethics among students has become impossible.
 Is there any solution to the problem?
 I believe the parents should allow students to pursue careers with enough freedom and do not try to accomplish their dream at the cost of their wards.
-A student could choose two courses every semester that they find interesting and challenging.
+A student could choose at most two courses every semester that they find interesting and challenging.
 It would reduce the cheating load on both students and teachers.
 No law or punishment can enforce ethics; we need to create an environment for it to seep into the education system.

 [Back to index](../index.md)